cst0601/cst0601.github.io/_tabs/about.md

 ## WORK EXPERIENCES

+### Tensure
+**Junior Software Engineer**, Remote, 2023/11 - now

 ### Department of Electrical and Computer Engineering - University of California, Riverside
-**Research Assistant**, Riverside, 2023/02 - now
+**Research Assistant**, Riverside, 2023/02 - 2023/11

 ### Galaxy Software Service Corporation
 **Software Engineer Intern**, Taipei, 2020/03 - 2020/07
-- Designed and developed a text preprocessing package that combines different processing methods under a unified interface using Python for natural language processing (NLP), replacing old methods in 2 different projects to simplify the workflows of text preprocessing.
-- Developed functions of a WebAPI for training text classification models and making predictions based on BERT models using Python and PyTorch to achieve similar accuracy with 5% smaller training data.
-- Composed automation scripts for continuous integration pipelines and designed test cases using PyTest for 2 existing natural language understanding

 ---

 ## PROJECTS

-Here are a list of projects that I have done in the past (or currently working on / maintaining).
+Here is a list of projects that I have done in the past (or currently working on / maintaining) that are probably interesting.

 ### Tensor Core Accelerated Monte Carlo Methods
 - Designed a Monte Carlo algorithm that used matrix multiplication to perform